 The devotees gradually prepare to go home.
 One by one they prostrate themselves before Sri Ramakrishna and take the dust of his feet.
 Addressing Bhavanath, Sri Ramakrishna says, “Don’t go home today.
 I am greatly inspired when I see you people.”

 Bhavanath has not yet entered family life.
-He is about nineteen or twenty, fair complexioned, and has a beautiful body.
+He is about 19 or 20, fair complexioned, and has a beautiful body.
 He begins to shed tears at the very mention of the Lord.
-Sri Ramakrishna looks on him as Narayana (the very manifestation of God).
+Sri Ramakrishna sees him as Narayana (the very manifestation of God).

 The Divine Mother, saviour of mankind from the bonds of the world